-How to Make Easy Folded Origami Craft Birds
+How to Make the Easiest Origami Bird Spring Craft

 This post has two topics, DIY paper birds and a Spring flower arrangement.
 The little paper origami birds are simple little Spring craft you can do with your family.
 For today’s post, I put the little folded paper bird craft into a Spring floral arrangement, but you can add them a potted plant, and even a Spring banner.